cassied22/AC215_Dashers/tests/README.md

   - test_cli_rag.py: Tests individual functions in the cli_rag.py module, including generate_query_embedding, generate_text_embeddings, embed, load, and query.
 It uses mocking to isolate dependencies and ensure the functions behave as expected.
   - test_gemini_object_detection.py: Tests the identify_food_gemini function and the main function in the gemini_object_detection.py module.
 It checks the behavior of the functions under different scenarios, such as success and failure cases.
   - test_gpt_object_detection.py: Tests the encode_image, identify_food_gpt, and main functions in the gpt_object_detection.py module.
 It verifies the correct encoding of images, the functionality of the GPT object detection, and the handling of command-line arguments.
-- Integration Tests:
+- Integration Tests(System Tests):
+  - Since we only have two components, our integration tests serve the same purpose as system tests.
-  - The integration tests are defined in the docker-compose.yml file in the tests/integration directory.
+  - The integration tests environment is defined in the docker-compose.yml file in the tests/integration directory.
-  - The recipe-rag-cli service runs integration tests for the data pipeline component using the command ```python -m pytest tests/integration -v --cov=./ --cov-report=html:coverage/integration/ --cov-report=term```.
-  - The food-detection service runs integration tests for the food detection component using the command ```python -m pytest tests/integration -v --cov=./ --cov-report=html:coverage/integration/ --cov-report=term```.
-  - These tests verify the interaction and integration between different components of the application.
-- System Tests:
+  - In this integrated environment, recipe-rag-cli service, chromadb, and food-detection service all have their containers running.
+We test the interaction between LLM's API endpoint by checking the response code of these APIs using our mock input to verify the interaction and integration between different application components.
-The test results are reported within the CI pipeline, providing visibility into the success or failure of each test run.
+  - The test results are reported within the CI pipeline, providing visibility into the success or failure of each test run.

 **Automated Testing Implementation**
 The specific testing frameworks and tools used are: